This page contains guidelines on funding use for applicants, funding recipients and sites of research.

 Changing annual instalments in new funding decision

-You can apply to change the annual instalments if the PI cannot commit to the instalments specified in the funding decision, taking into account the possible 15% deviation.
+You can apply to change the annual instalments if the PI cannot commit to the instalments specified in the funding decision.

 Extending funding period